divshot/divshot-cli/README.md

 divshot promote [from env] [to env]
 ```

 Promote one environment to another.
-A typical use case for this command would be to deploy your staging app to production without having to reploy all the files.
+A typical use case for this command would be to deploy your staging app to production without having to redeploy all the files.
 See [environments](#environments) for a list of available environments.

 Example promotions